This country-specific Q&A provides an overview of Employment & Labour Law laws and regulations applicable in Denmark.

 the employee has received information of the above-mentioned conditions in writing.

-the clause concerns customers, which the employee has been in commercial contact with the last 12 months of the employment,
+the clause concerns customers and business partners, which the employee has been in commercial contact with the last 12 months of the employment,

 the employee has been employed on a continuous base for at least 6 months, when the employment lapses,